benjaminrust/graphconnect/README.md

         1. You should see your object listed Click on it (ex Lead)

 # Cleaning Graph

+The graph will automatically repopulate with any data which is inserted and/or updated.
+The graph will not insert duplicates as it matches on the Id.

 #### Delete All Data
     MATCH (n)